 When does lanugo fall off?

-Lanugo generally sloughs off deeper into pregnancy as Baby gains more of an ability to control their body temperature, with a more highly functioning nervous system, and increased accumulation of fat beneath their super-soft skin.
-Most babies lose their lanugo in the eighth or ninth month of pregnancy, though some can be born with remnants of the fine coating still on their body.
+Lanugo generally sloughs off deeper into pregnancy as Baby gains more ability to control their body temperature, and has increased fat accumulation beneath their super-soft skin.
+Most babies lose their lanugo in the eighth or ninth month of pregnancy, though some can be born with remnants of the fine coating still on their bodies.
 However, nearly all lanugo will be shed by three or four months after birth.

-And a disgusting fun fact: babies eat the lanugo that they shed while in the womb, and it builds up within them to form the substance that makes up their first poop, known as meconium.
+A wild fun fact: Babies eat the lanugo that they shed while in the womb, and it is part of what builds up within them to form the substance that makes up their first poop, known as meconium.

 What’s next for Baby’s hair?